gauthierbizzarri/Auto_scanner_robot/AnalyseImage/README.md

 ![N|Solid](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcT3D3aBeLr69N4cnxkqpVyEFExJ6czj-RqlIw&usqp=CAU)

 # *The Goal :*
-The main goal to this app is to responde to the following situation :
+The main goal of this app is to responde to the following situation :
 *"When a signal is received from a topic, you have to wait to scan a signal corresponding QrCode, and if it is correct , you must send a signal in response"*

 # 0/ Preliminaries